1:3 Other Ways to Make the Sausage

 At 3.2 megabytes per minute X 525,600 minutes in a year if all blocks are full roughly 1.6 terabytes of new blockchain data will be created each year.

-Thus most users will not download the full copy of the ledger (called a full node) and instead rely on a lite wallet (or software that does not need a full copy of the ledger to work, but instead just references someone else's full copy)
+Thus most users will not download the full copy of the ledger (called a full node) and instead rely on a lite wallet: software that does not need a full copy of the ledger to work, but instead references someone else's full copy.
+A program called simplified payment verification (SPV) is used to quickly compute the hashes of the current state of the blockchain to ensure lite wallet transactions are just as secure as full node wallet transactions.

 The Bitcoin protocol does not provide any incentives to host full copies of the ledger, and instead only rewards the miners that process the transactions.
-For a distributed ledger system to succeed at scale, creating incentives to host robust copies of the ledger will become ever more crucial.
+For a distributed ledger system to succeed at scale, creating incentives to continue hosting robust copies of the ledger long after transactions are first sent will become ever more crucial.

 As mentioned in the previous chapter, Bitcoin uses a very specific math puzzle called SHA2-256 to race for random numbers that will win each new block.
 Since the introduction of SHA2-256, many newer variants of finding random numbers have entered the market.
 These newer approaches provide higher levels of encryption with varying hardware requirements to effectively solve these newer types of math problems.